 It was only until I came back to a kitchen filled with smoke after a jog one day, that I knew something wasn’t right.
 She had left the pot on the stove that day.
 I was worried but it was very clear to me that it was memory related, so I decided to test her.
 I told her that I wanted to practice writing Kanji, Chinese characters, but feigned that I didn’t know how to write them.
 I then realised that she had begun to forget how to write.

 After the incident, I spoke to my mum about the need to send her for a proper diagnosis so that we could have a better idea of what was happening.
-That was the start of us slowing losing her.
+That was the start of us slowly losing her.

 My grandparents loved hot spring spas, so we would visit often, even as her illness progressed.
 But sometimes it was more stressful than relaxing because she would try to wear stranger’s clothing after bathing.
 Other spa-goers would yell at us even though I apologize profusely and explain my grandmother’s condition.
 People just didn’t understand.
 She didn’t understand what was going on as well – just that people were yelling at her and she would get upset.

-Some of my favourite memories as a child was also taking baths with my grandmother.
+Some of my favourite memories as a child were also taking baths with my grandmother.
 She would sprinkle “Hot Spring mineral” packets into the tub and we would sing folk songs.
-She would always be seen dressed neatly, the fashionista she was, always spotting perfectly coiffed hair, never showing any grays.
+She would always be seen dressed neatly, the fashionista she was, always spotting perfectly coiffed hair, never showing any greys.
 But as her illness progressed, it was painful to watch her become someone so different from the memories I had of her when I was a child.
 She would start refusing to take baths, especially when she soiled herself.

 Merriam-Webster defines Alzheimer’s disease as “a degenerative brain disease of unknown cause that-results in progressive memory loss, impaired thinking, disorientation, and changes in personality and mood.”